Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

-As for the non-uniform communication noise case, in \cite{CrucianiMQR21} it is considered the \hmaj dynamics with a binary opinion set $\{\myalpha,\mybeta\}$, with a probability $p$ that any received message is flipped towards a \emph{fixed} preferred opinion, say \mybeta, while with probability $1 - p$ the former message keeps intact.
+As for the non-uniform communication noise case, in \cite{CrucianiMQR21} it is considered the \hmaj dynamics with a binary opinion set $\{\myalpha,\mybeta\}$, with a probability $p$ that any received message is flipped towards a \emph{fixed} preferred opinion \mybeta, while with probability $1 - p$ the former message keeps intact.
 They suppose there is an initial majority agreeing on $\myalpha$, and they analyze the \emph{time of disruption}, that is the time the initial majority is subverted.
-They prove there exists a threshold value $p^{\star}$ (which depends on $h$), such that 1) if $p < p^{\star}$, the time of disruption is at least polynomial, w.h.p., and 2) if $p > p^{\star}$, the time of disruption is constant, w.h.p.
+They prove there exists a threshold value $p^{\star}=p^{\star}(h)$ such that, if $p < p^{\star}$ the time of disruption is at least polynomial w.h.p., and if $p > p^{\star}$, the time of disruption is constant, w.h.p.
 Their result holds for any sufficiently dense graph.

-We remark that our work differs from \cite{CrucianiMQR21} in that there is no preferred opinion, and the noise affecting communications may result in any possible opinion.
+The noise feature affecting opinion dynamics, when the underlying communication network is complete, has been shown to be equivalent to a model without noise, in which communities of stubborn agents (i.e.\ they never change opinion) are added to the network \cite{dAmore2022undecidedSI}.
+For this reason, we discuss some previous works that consider such a model.